aremeis/dominix/README.md

 Installation
 ------------

-The recommended way to install `dominix` is with [`pip`](http://pypi.python.org/pypi/pip/):
+The recommended way to install Dominix is with [`pip`](http://pypi.python.org/pypi/pip/):

     pip install dominix